eclipse-tractusx/portal-frontend-registration/src/components/README.md

 ### unauthorized

-Error page if user is unaothrized for the page/service
+Error page if user is unauthorized for the page/service

 ### verifyRegistration